sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 25
 ### Summary
 I typed in and I ran it in the python.
 I typed function...
 And they worked and sorted the things.
+# 2017-03-15
+## LPTHW: Exercise 26
+### Summary
+I copied and pasted the wrong code.
+I fixed all the errors I could find.
+I accidently missed some codes, so I fixed it by running it.